omahs/erigon/docs/readthedocs/source/types.rst

 **ParentHash**

-Its the hash of the block that comes before the Header's block.
+It's the hash of the block that comes before the Header's block.

 **UncleHash**